-By the end of 2018, there were around 3.9 Billion unconnected people [1], out of 4.4 Billion that were unconnected in 2014 [2], although the subject of providing connectivity to rural and remote areas has been on the agenda of the ITU long before that [3], and also on that of the World Bank [4] (In fact, the debate to cover rural areas was active in the late nineteenth century for telegraph and the early twentieth century for telephone [5]!).
+By the end of 2018, there were around 3.9 Billion unconnected people [1], out of 4.4 Billion that were unconnected in 2014 [2], although the subject of providing connectivity to rural and remote areas has been on the agenda of the International Telecommunication Union (ITU) long before that [3], and also on that of the World Bank [4] (In fact, the debate to cover rural areas was active in the late nineteenth century for telegraph and the early twentieth century for telephone [5]!).
 It was noted by McKinsey that 75% of the unconnected population reside in 20 countries, are mostly concentrated in rural areas, have low income and low literacy rates [2].
 In fact, a model developed in [6] showed that internet penetration depends on the income per capita and the country's risk (a measure of political, security, economic, legal, tax, and operational risk rating).
 A study by the ITU has shown that in terms of absolute numbers, the majority of offline individuals reside in Asia-Pacific, whereas in terms of percentages, the highest numbers correspond to Africa.
 Furthermore, the study showed that 85% of the offline population live in Least Developed Countries, whereas 22% live in Developed Countries [7].

-Indeed, Fig. 1 shows the internet penetration rates in percent (%) of the population of each continent or World region.
+Indeed, Fig. 1 shows the internet penetration rates in percent (%) of the population of each continent or world region.
 The results as of May 2019 are: North America (89.4%), Europe (86.8%), Oceania/Australia (68.4%), Latin America / Caribbean (67.5%), Middle East (67.2%), Asia (51.8%), and Africa (37.3%) [8].
+Fig. 2 shows the progress of world internet connectivity versus time.

-The barriers to connectivity listed in [2, 9] include: (i) affordability and low income, (ii) incentives or relevance, and (iii) user capabilities and illiteracy.
+The barriers to connectivity listed in [2, 12] include: (i) affordability and low income, (ii) incentives or relevance, and (iii) user capabilities and illiteracy.
 In [2], a fourth important barrier, infrastructure, is also discussed.
 Indeed, the infrastructure investment needed to connect the next 1.5 Billion is estimated at 450 Billion USD [7].
+These barriers outline the contrast between urban and rural scenarios, since in urban areas citizens generally have higher incomes and thus can better afford broadband connectivity.
+In addition, they are generally better educated and can benefit more from accessing the internet to use the available content and services.
+Moreover, cities and urban areas have better infrastructure, whether for internet and communication networks or for other basic infrastructure (e.g., transportation, electricity, water) [2, 13].